My Online Education World

 1980 - Graduating for Online Education?

 Most students substituted their manual slide rules with calculators from Texas Instruments and Hewlett Packard.
 I had the HP 21 which could be programmed with 49 command lines, just enough for my friend Bjørn Bakken and my younger brother Frode to simulate five dices to play Yahtzee.

 To add extra income to the student loan, I worked during vacations at the Norwegian state telecom (Televerket) and the minicomputer company Norsk Data.
 At Televerket we measured how many bits per second (300-4800) we could offer to future customers who would transfer data with modems over ordinary telephone lines.
 At Norsk Data we worked with the SIBAS database software.

 US Road Trip

-Leaving Trondheim, I never ever imagined that I would return as a professor.
+Leaving Trondheim, I never ever imagined that I would return as a professor of online education.
 I had few plans for the future.
 So, I embarked on a summer journey with my childhood friend and 1975-76 Interrail companion Atle Gunnari.
 Three countries in two months: USA, Graceland and Disneyland.
 We travelled from New York via Dallas, Las Vegas, Tijuana and Hawaii to Seattle when Jimmy Carter was President.
 Hiked Grand Canyon all the way down to Colorado River and up again in one day.
 Visited Pearl Harbour.
 Spent some days in a Santa Cruz collective after we met Anna and Paula.
-Do they remember the Volkswagen hippie van excursion with Kim and her hippie friend?
+Do they remember the Volkswagen van excursion with Kim and her hippie friend?
 The excursion that culminated with his bamboo and coconut concert up in the huge redwood tree?
 Later, on the Greyhound bus, we realized that we needed to find San Francisco’s cheapest hotel room.
 It turned out to be in a gay hotel on Market street.
 I wanted to visit Silicon Valley, but to my astonishment none of the locals had heard about this epicentre of ICT.